Political dissidence in the Empire of Japan: Fumiko Kaneko and Park Yeol

-Fumiko Kaneko was a Japanese anarchist who lived in Japanese occupied Korea.
+Fumiko Kaneko was a Japanese anarchist who lived in Japanese-occupied Korea.
 She, along with a Korean anarchist, Park Yeol, were accused of attempting to procure bombs from a Korean independence group in Shanghai.
 Both of them were charged with plotting to assassinate members of the Japanese imperial family.

-The Commoners' Newspaper
+Commoners' Newspaper

 The Heimin Shimbun (Commoners' Newspaper) was a socialist newspaper which served as the leading anti-war vehicle during the Russo-Japanese War.
 It was a weekly mouthpiece of the socialist Heimin-sha (Society of Commoners).
 The chief writers were Kotoku Shusui and Sakai Toshihiko.
 When the Heimin decried the high taxes caused by the war, Sakai was sentenced to two months in jail.
 When the paper published The Communist Manifesto, Kotoku was given five months in prison, and the paper was shut down.

 Buddhist resistance

 Although the state of Japanese Buddhism during this time was generally one of servility to the Japanese authoritarian system, there were some exceptional individuals who resisted.
 Uchiyama Gudō was a Sōtō Zen Buddhist priest and anarcho-socialist.
-He was one of a few Buddhist leaders who spoke out against Japanese Imperialism.
-Gudō was an outspoken advocate for redistributive land reform, overturning the Meiji emperor system, encouraging conscripts to desert en masse, and advancing democratic rights for all.
+He was one of a few Buddhist leaders who spoke out against Japanese imperialism.
+Uchiyama was an outspoken advocate for redistributive land reform, overturning the Meiji emperor system, encouraging conscripts to desert en masse, and advancing democratic rights for all.
 He criticized Zen leaders who claimed that low social position was justified by karma and who sold abbotships to the highest bidder.

-After government persecution pushed the socialist and anti-war movements in Japan underground, Gudō visited Kōtoku Shūsui in Tokyo in 1908.
+After government persecution pushed the socialist and anti-war movements in Japan underground, Uchiyama visited Kōtoku Shūsui in Tokyo in 1908.
 He purchased equipment that would be used to set up a secret press in his temple.
-Gudō used the printing equipment to turn out popular socialist tracts and pamphlets, some of which were his own works.
+Uchiyama used the printing equipment to turn out popular socialist tracts and pamphlets, some of which were his own works.
 Uchiyama was executed, along with Kotoku, for their involvement with the attempted assassination of Emperor Meiji.
 Uchiyama's priesthood was revoked when he was convicted, but it was restored in 1993 by the Soto Zen sect.

+Another Soto Zen critic of Japanese imperialism and militarism was Inoue Shūten.
+He is known for advocating Buddhist pacifism and for criticizing D.T.
+Suzuki's stance of Buddhism and war.

-Among other notable individuals were the Zen masters Kōdō Sawaki, who expressed sentiments critical of war and its futility, and Sawaki's student Taisen Deshimaru, who was jailed for aiding the resistance efforts of Bangka Islanders against Japanese colonialsts.
+Among other notable individuals were the Zen masters Kōdō Sawaki, who expressed sentiments critical of war and its futility, and Sawaki's student Taisen Deshimaru, who was jailed for aiding the resistance efforts of Bangka Islanders against Japanese colonialists.